zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

           name server IP to the *Mixed Delete CDNSKEY* set.
        2. Else, add the name server IP address to the *Delete CDNSKEY* set.
-       3. Go to next name server IP.
     3. Get the DNSKEY and its RRSIG records from the *DNSKEY RRsets* for the same name server IP.
 The set of RRSIG records may be empty.
     4. If there are no DNSKEY records, then do:
        1. Add name server IP address to the *No DNSKEY RRset* set (duplicates not possible).
        2. Go to next name server IP.
-    5. Repeat the following steps for each CDNSKEY record:
+    5. Repeat the following steps for each CDNSKEY record unless it is a "delete" CDNSKEY record:
        1. If bit 7 of the flag field of the CDNSKEY record is set to 0 (nil) then add the name server IP address and the key tag derived from the CDNSKEY record to the *CDNSKEY is non-zone key* set.